meitinger/ConsensSharpView/README.md

 Description
 -----------
 This utility provides an alternative to Consens WebView that runs locally and doesn't require Java.
-In addition it has the option to store the password which allows auto-logon.
+In addition, it adds the option to (securely) store the user name and password, which enabled auto-logon.

 Build
 -----